Emergency and Safety Information

 Where to assemble

-If a building-wide alarm is activated, then alarm bells will activate and/or a public address announcement will direct occupants to evacuate.
-Staff and visiting users should exit the building and assemble in the CNM west parking lot (overflow parking lot).
-In the event of an extended real event, the alternate location is the Lower Gallery of Building 402.
+Become familiar with at least two routes of exit from your work area(s).
+While in CNM buildings 440 and 441, if a building-wide alarm is activated, then alarm bells will activate and/or a public address announcement will direct occupants to evacuate.
+All building occupants should exit the building and assemble in the CNM west parking lot (overflow parking lot).
+In some situations, you may be directed to the alternate location, which is the Lower Gallery of Building 402.
+If working in other CNM buildings (200, 212, 216 or 400), then please obtain the assembly information from your scientific contact.

 Know where tornado shelters are located

-Tornado shelters are marked with signs.
+Tornado shelters are marked with signs throughout buildings.
 Under a tornado watch, identify the location of your nearest shelter.
-Under a tornado warning, go to shelter immediately and remain until an all-clear is issued.
-CNM tornado shelters are the first and second floor washrooms, corridor D104 east end, corridor B113 east end, and corridor B124 midpoint.
+Under a tornado warning, announcements will be made, go to shelter immediately and remain until an all-clear is issued.
+The CNM tornado shelters in buildings 440 and 441 are the first and second floor A-wing washrooms, corridor D104 east end, corridor B113 east end, and corridor B124 midpoint.
+If working in other CNM buildings (200, 212, 216 or 400), then please obtain the tornado shelter information from your scientific contact.

 Proper attire in CNM laboratory facilities